-In the last few weeks, I’ve been asked, “Why is my dog licking his paws constantly?” dozens of times.
+In the last few weeks, I’ve been asked, “Why does my dog lick his paws constantly?” dozens of times.
+And more importantly, you want to know how to stop your dog from chewing himself raw, am I right?
 I’ve seen dogs who morphed from the picture of health to having stinky, itchy, inflamed feet in a matter of days or hours.

 Dogs Lick Their Paws Mostly Due to Allergies

 Veterinarians call dog skin allergies atopic dermatitis (AD).
 AD is an inherited tendency to have hypersensitivity reactions to allergens.
 Allergens are most often pollen, but also include dust mites, substances like wool or grass, and even humans (thank goodness that last one is rare).